mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/HC5P-create-striped-pool/README.md

 #### Procedure

 - The job should be capable of creating SPC using disks.
-- Check if the cStor pool is created using kubectl command `kubectl get spc`
+- The test should check if the cStor pool is created using kubectl command `kubectl get spc`

+#### Expected result

+- SPC should be created successfully.
+- cStor pool pods should be running according to the maxpool count set.

 #### Test Result